-There are many degree programs that can help increase your chances of finding a high-paying job.
-However, many of these programs are costly, and can take years to complete.
+A variety of different degree programs can help increase your chances of finding a high-paying job.
+However, many of these programs are costly and can take years to complete.

-An alternative to a degree program is a certificate program.
-Certificate programs are short-term training programs that often take less time than a degree––you can earn some certificates in as little time as a couple of months.
-They also tend to cost less money.
+A certificate program is an alternative to a degree program.
+Certificate programs are short-term training programs that often take less time to complete than a degree.

-Certificate programs can help you develop skills and experiences necessary for a particular job.
+A certificate program offers special training to help you develop the skills and experiences necessary for a particular job.
 There are certificates for jobs in a variety of industries, including healthcare, administration, and information technology (IT).

-These programs can be useful for people who are just starting their careers, as well as for people who already have years of experience and want to boost their skills or are looking for a mid-life career change.
-Find the right program for you, and you’ll be on your way towards a successful career.
+These programs can be useful for people who are just starting their careers, as well as for people who already have years of experience and want to boost their skills, and even for those who are looking for a mid-life career change.

 Why Get a Certificate?

 There are many benefits to completing a certificate program.
 If you are starting your job search, completing a certificate program will boost your skills and abilities, and it can even help you stand out in the job market.

 For example, a number of IT certificate programs help people develop skills and knowledge bases that are necessary for entry into the IT industry.
 There are also certificates in management, such as project management certificates.

 Keep in mind, however, that certificates are not the same as professional licenses and certifications.
 Licenses are required for particular jobs, such as teaching and cosmetology.

 Certifications show that a person has gained skills in a particular field.
 For example, there are accounting certifications that can help an accountant move up in their career.
 These certifications typically involve taking an exam.
 Sometimes you can take a certificate program to help you prepare for licensure or certification.